amloren1/ExoPlex/README.md

 ## Using ExoPlex

 ExoPlex is meant to be run as a library complimentary to your python scripts.
-It is installed as a third party library from PyPI.
+We are currently working on a version which is meant to be added to PyPI and used as an external library.
+Rrigh now, we reccomend cloning this repository and writing your scripts in a workspace near your local copy of exoplexparty library from PyPI.
 Despite this, ExoPlex is not entirely a standalone program.
 Users are required to setup their workspace so ExoPlex may read and store local files.
 The following sections describe these dependencies.

 ### Workspace directory tree